gbmhunter/blog/content/pcb-design/component-packages/sc-79-component-package/_index.md

 type: page
 ---

-SC-79 is a synonym for the link:../sod-523-component-package[SOD-523 component package].
+SC-79 is a synonym for the [SOD-523 component package](../sod-523-component-package).